solana-foundation/developer-content/content/courses/program-security/closing-accounts.md

 }
 ```

-However, the garbage collection doesn't occur until the transaction completes.
+However, garbage collection doesn't occur until the transaction is completed.
-And since there can be multiple instruction in a transaction, this creates an
+And since there can be multiple instructions in a transaction, this creates an
 opportunity for an attacker to invoke the instruction handler to close the
 account but also include in the transaction a transfer to refund the account's
 rent exemption lamports.
 The result is that the account _will not_ be garbage